Once you make your own Napa Cabbage Kimchi (Poggi Kimchi), you will never go back to store bought. Homemade kimchi tastes so much better and fresher.

-- **In a small pot, add the 2 tbsp glutinous rice flour and ¾ cup water.
+- In a small pot, combine glutinous rice flour with ¾ cup (180ml) water.
 Bring to a boil and keep stirring as the water heats up and the mixture thickens.
 When it reaches pancake batter consistency, turn off heat.
 Set aside to cool.

 - Place cabbage facing up in a container and close the lid.
 Keep container in the fridge.
 Container may be left out at room temperature for a day to quicken the fermenting process.
 After that it should be kept in the fridge.

 - To serve, cut off the root end of the cabbage and discard.
 Slice cabbage quarter into slices and serve in stacks in a small dish.